Preserving Historic Fabrics, Costumes,

 Rooted in Cleveland, Serving the Midwest—and Beyond

-We work with museums, historical societies, universities, and private families across Cleveland, Columbus, Cincinnati, Pittsburgh, and Indianapolis.
+Our team works with museums, historical societies, universities, and private families across Cleveland, Columbus, Cincinnati, Pittsburgh, and Indianapolis.
 Whether a banner from a neighborhood parade in Gordon Square, a quilt from German Village, or a regiment flag on Pittsburgh’s North Shore, we coordinate shipping and on-site options to meet the needs of both institutions and households.

 FAQ: Answers to Common Textile Conservation Questions

-• Can old garments or flags be cleaned safely?
+Can old garments or flags be cleaned safely?

 Many can, following dye testing and fiber evaluation.
-When safe, wet cleaning reduces yellowing and soils; if not, we use dry or solvent cleaning and meticulous surface methods to remove dust and residues.
+When safe, wet cleaning reduces yellowing and soils.
+If not, we use dry or solvent cleaning and meticulous surface methods to remove dust and residues.

-• How do you repair tears and weak areas?
+How do you repair tears and weak areas?

-• What if a textile has beads, metal threads, or leather trims?
+What if a textile has beads, metal threads, or leather trims?

-• How should I store a wedding dress or heirloom textile?
+How should I store a wedding dress or heirloom textile?

-• Do you work on murals or large fiber pieces that can’t travel?
+Do you work on murals or large fiber pieces that can’t travel?

 Yes.
 We offer on-site options for oversized or fragile works, planning treatment and environmental controls to suit the location.